shwinay/photoClean/README.md

 # photoClean

-photoCLean is a desktop application that organizes and/or extracts the photos in a given folder based on various parameters such as date taken and other extractable metadata from photographed images.
+photoClean is a desktop application that organizes and/or extracts the photos in a given folder based on various parameters such as date taken and other extractable metadata from photographed images.